 The sidewalk prisms of Vancouver walking tour:

 Stop #1 – 440 West Pender (in front of Bangtown Hair Salon) – Original.
 These are a fine example of original sidewalk prisms, enhanced by the use of lights below the surface.
 The building dates from 1909.
 This block of West Pender used to have quite a few sets of sidewalk prisms and areaways.
 Old photographs of the Vancouver Board of Trade Building (1913), located on the corner of West Pender and Homer, reveal that the building was surrounded by them.
+I recommend seeing these at night, it’s a real treat!

 #2.
 321 West Hastings (in front of Vinyl Records) – Restored.
 This is a small example of sidewalk prism lights in front of a building originally constructed in 1904.
 Note that this restoration using new round prisms (fairly unique, historically for Vancouver) takes into account the sidewalk load restrictions for areaways and sidewalk prisms as laid out by the City’s Engineering Department.